ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 ### connectable

-- This is the new means for creating a `ConnectableObservable`, and really us a replacement for non-selector usage of `multicast` and `publish` variants.
+- This is the new means for creating a `ConnectableObservable`, and really is a replacement for non-selector usage of `multicast` and `publish` variants.
 Simply pass your source observable to `connectable` with the `Subject` you'd like to connect through.

 ### firstValueFrom